-Continue to build customer relationships by incentivizing them with exclusive offers, such as discounts and flash sales, to give your followers the VIP treatment — something 97% of customers look for during the sales journey.
+Continue to build customer relationships, and customer loyalty, by incentivizing them with exclusive offers, such as discounts and flash sales, to give your followers the VIP treatment — something 97% of customers look for during the sales journey.

 For loyal followers and brand advocates, why not include them in your product launch process?
 For example, offer them early access to new products, or involve them in tests or betas for new software.

 You can also ask your followers for feedback on your customer service or products, which is another way to ensure they feel valued.
 This type of customer feedback can lead to winning over new customers, and appeal to retain existing customers.

 Kickstart your Instagram relationship building